Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization

 To back test the results for the optimal strategy we apply it to the historical realizations of the intraday prices.
 More exactly, we express the discretized optimal rules as function of the discretized intraday price of the preceding period and compute the optimal rule with the realized price by linear interpolation.
 Then, for every day in the back test, we pass through the different hours choosing the optimal quantity of water to be turbined according to the dynamic control rule established before.
-The wealth generated for every hour for all days is depicted in Figure \ref{Wealth}.
+The wealth generated for every hour for all days is depicted in Table \ref{Wealth}.

 If we set the initial basin level constraint near to the lower bound, the optimal strategy looks different: it becomes truly stochastic, tries to exploit the price dynamics and, of course, depends on the the utility function chosen.

-In the following toy examples with $k:=4, t_0:=0, T:=6$ we depict the realizations of prices, optimal turbined quantities and basin level with the hyperbolic utility function with $\gamma:=0.95$, once with the driftless geometric Brownian motion (Figures \ref{X1}, \ref{U1}, \ref{V1}) and once with the spread to spot dynamics (Figures \ref{X2}, \ref{U2}, \ref{V2}).
+In the following toy examples with the parametrization specified by Table \ref{Toy_Lattice_Parametrization} we depict the realizations of prices, optimal turbined quantities and basin level with the hyperbolic utility function with $\gamma:=0.95$, once with the driftless geometric Brownian motion (Figures \ref{X1}, \ref{U1}, \ref{V1}) and once with the spread to spot dynamics (Figures \ref{X2}, \ref{U2}, \ref{V2}).
 In both cases we notice that the lower basin level bound becomes binding on some nodes on the final time layer $t=T$, which -due to the intertemporal nature of the optimization- has consequences on \textit{all} earlier turbined quantities for $t=0,\dots,T-1$ in some nodes, which do not reach their possible maximum even though there is still enough water in the basin.
 This phenomenon is the current ``price'' of future constraints.

 \begin{rem}[\textbf{Algorithm Parameter Choices}] Following Blomvall and Lindberg we choose $\mu_j:= \mu_0 \exp(-j)$ for $mu_0:=10^{-12}$.
 Note that we take only one Newton step before reducing $\mu_j$.
 As soon as $\mu_j<\mu_{\text{CP}}:=10^{-16}$ we assume that we have reached the close proximity to the so called central path and continue with Newton steps up to a maximum of $100$. \end{rem}